github/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-swift.rst

 Using local taint tracking
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Local taint tracking extends local data flow to include flow steps where values are not preserved, for example, string manipulation.
+Local taint tracking extends local data flow to include flow steps where values are not preserved, such as string manipulation.
 For example:

 .. code-block:: swift